mslonina/Mechanic/examples/UserGuide.md

 Mechanic allows to store module data in datasets of any basic datatypes, with minimum rank 2 up to rank `H5S_MAX_RANK` (32).
 The storage information must be provided through the `Storage()` hook.
-To define the dataset, any C99 struct initialization is allowed. i.e.:
+To define a dataset, any C99 struct initialization is allowed. i.e.:

     int Storage(pool *p, void *s) {
       p->storage[0].layout = (schema) {